-It is well known that nanotechnology is an extremely multidisciplinary field, attracting researchers from physics to chemistry, from computer science to biology, and many disciplines in between [1,2].
+It is well known that nanotechnology is an exceedingly multidisciplinary field, attracting researchers from physics to chemistry, computer science to biology, and many disciplines in between [1,2].
 Given the diversity of topics covered in the Beilstein Journal of Nanotechnology, one set of statistics or bibliometrics will not suffice for the evaluation of such a journal, as it is well known that specific disciplines have vastly different citation patterns [3-5].

 The h-index of a journal is the number of articles, h, in that journal that were cited at least h times each.
 The h5-index of a publication is the h-index of the articles for those that were published in the last five complete calendar years.
 The h5-index values for the Beilstein Journal of Nanotechnology for the last five years are shown below, and details on the most recent h5-index information can be found on the Google Scholar Metrics website .

 Additional information obtained from the Web of Science database:

-Total citations (as of 13.02.2018): 10,013
+Total citations (as of July 11, 2023): 40,714

-Total citations 2016: 2,588
+Total citations 2022: 5,900

-2016 h5-index as calculated by Scopus®: 34
+2022 h-index as calculated by Scopus®: 75

 The SCImago Journal Rank (SJR) indicator normalizes the citations based on the subject field.
 It is also based on Scopus® data and attempts to normalize for "journal prestige".
 The SJR data presented below is the weighted average number of citations in the given year for articles published over the past three calendar years (in contrast to the past two years as for the JIF).